Observation Types Accepted by iTOUGH2

 users can specify their own observation types.
 This option is especially useful for defining arbitrary

 cost functions for the optimization of groundwater management problems.

-Each observation refers to one or more grid blocks, connections or sink/source term in the TOUGH2 model.
+Each observation refers to one or more grid blocks, connections or sink/source terms in the TOUGH2 model,

 Time-dependent or steady-state data can be provided as lists in an arbitrary format.

 Measurement uncertainties can be specified for each data set or individually for each data point.

 The following is a partial list of available observation types (see the Command Index for a complete list):

 Prior information: A special type of observations are measurements or prior knowledge of the

 parameters that are to be estimated by inverse modeling.
 Adding prior information to the set of observations